awsdocs/amazon-lumberyard-user-guide/doc_source/lua-editor-debugger.md

 1. In the Lua Editor toolbar, click **Target: None**, and then click **Editor\(*ID*\)** to connect to Lumberyard Editor\.
 ![\[Target selector\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/lua-editor-debugger-target-editor.png)
+**Note**
+You may need to expand the Lua Editor window to see the buttons on the Lua Editor toolbar for the next few steps\.

 1. In the Lua Editor toolbar, leave **Context** setting at **Default** for the debugging context\.
 The default setting is good for debugging component entity scripts such as the one in this tutorial\.
 The **Cry** context option is for debugging legacy scripts such as those associated with Cry entities or the Game SDK\.
 ![\[Context selector\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/lua-editor-debugger-context-choose.png)